postgres-ai/docs/docs/database-lab/1_tutorial.md

   "${DBLAB_DISK}"
 ```

-Now we are ready to prepare some database for our testing purposes.

-We are going to generate some synthetic database, we now need to initiate
-a fresh Postgres cluster in `/var/lib/dblab/data`.
-For example, below we
+## Step 2.
+Generate an example database for testing purposes

+Let's generate some synthetic database with data directory located at `/var/lib/dblab/data`.
+To do so we will use standard PostgreSQL tool called `pgbench`.
+With scale factor `-s 100`,
-are using `pgbench` to generate some database of size ~1.4 GiB:
+the database size will be ~1.4 GiB.

+Alternatively, you can take an existing PostgreSQL database and just copy it to `/var/lib/dblab/data`.

 ```bash
 sudo docker run \